cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 This is the only function that allows the reuse of `(key, nonce)` pairs with different inputs.

-AEGIS-based MAC functions MUST NOT be used as hash functions.
+However, AEGIS-based MAC functions MUST NOT be used as hash functions.
 If the key is known, inputs causing state collisions can easily be crafted.
 Likewise, unlike hash-based MACs, tags MUST NOT be used for key derivation, as there is no guarantee that they are uniformly random.

 ~~~